quicwg/multipath/draft-ietf-quic-multipath.md

 to update its own path state signaling such that the peer avoids using the broken path.
-An endpoint that detects a path breakage can also explicitly close the path by sending a PATH_ABANDON frame (see {{path-close}}) in order to avoid that its peer keeps using it and enable faster switch over to a backup path.
+An endpoint that detects a path breakage can also explicitly close the path by sending a PATH_ABANDON frame (see {{path-close}}) in order to avoid that its peer keeps using it and enable faster switchover to a backup path.
 If the endpoints do not want to close the path immediately, as connectivity could be re-established, PING frames can potentially be used to quickly detect connectivity changes and switch back in a timely way.